sanbee/fussy/README.md

 # fussy
-The _fussy_ scripting language implements an algorithm for automatic propagation of random measurement errors in an arbitrary mathematical expression.
-It is internally implemented as a virtual machine for efficient runtime performance and can be used as an interpreter by the user.
+The _fussy_ program implements a scripting language with an algorithm for automatic error propagation of random measurement errors in an arbitrary mathematical expression.
+The program can be used a simple interactive calculator with error propagation.
+Mathematical expressions can be implemented as a collection of sub-expressions, as sub-program units (functions or procedures) or as single atomic expressions.
+Sub-expressions can be assigned to temporary variables which can then be used to write the final expression.
+The interpreter is internally implemented as a virtual machine for efficient runtime performance and can be used as an interpreter in a client code as well.
 A simple C binding to the interpreter is also provided.
-Mathematical expressions can be implemented as a collection of sub-expressions, as sub-program units (functions or procedures) or as single atomic expressions.
-Sub-expressions can be assigned to temporary variables which can then be used to write the final expression.  _fussy_ will take care of the error propagation in the final expression through the sub-expressions constituting the final expression.

 The scripting [syntax](https://github.com/sanbee/fussy/blob/wiki/FussySyntax.md#syntax-for-the-fussy-scripting-language) of _fussy_ is similar to that of C programming language.
 It is easy, particularly for those familiar with programming in C, to use _fussy_ with minimal learning.
 In its simplest form, _fussy_ interpretor can be used interactively as a simple calculator with the added feature of automatic error prograpation (see syntax for [simple expressions](https://github.com/sanbee/fussy/blob/wiki/FussySyntax.md#expressionsstatements), [sub-expressions](https://github.com/sanbee/fussy/blob/wiki/FussySyntax.md#sub-expressions), and [functions/procedure](https://github.com/sanbee/fussy/blob/wiki/FussySyntax.md#functionprocedure)).